hobbbbies/sql_liter/README.md

   4. #### Sharpening my DSA skills <br>
        At the time of writing this, I just passed my Data Structures & Algorithms class at my university.
 While there was plently of workload, I wanted to find a more interesting way to           study instead of just reading textbooks.
 That's when I started reading about B-Trees in databases, and decided that if I could build one of those, the rest of my DSA class would be         a breeze.

+# Key Features

-## The B-Tree
+## The B Tree
-Not to be confused with a binary tree, a B+ tree is a multi-way search tree designed specifically for storage systems.
+Not to be confused with a binary tree, a B+ tree (often just called a B tree) is a multi-way search tree designed specifically for storage systems.
 Each node can store many keys and child pointers, which drastically reduces tree depth.

 The defining characteristics of a B+ tree are: